 And we know that across the life course, age discrimination is a barrier to opportunity.

-Through this conference we will seek to engage experts, policy makers and practitioners to provoke conversations and pioneer solutions for a society where everyone can thrive, regardless of age.
-We will explore, for example:
+Through this conference we engaged experts, policy makers and practitioners to provoke conversations and pioneer solutions for a society where everyone can thrive, regardless of age.
+We explored, for example:

 - How can financial services work to support saving among young as well as decumulation in old age?

 - Has COVID-19 exacerbated intergenerational divides or brought generations together?